 Accounts Payable vs. Accounts Receivable

-In the world of business finance, you often hear terms like “AP” and “AR” thrown around.
-While they sound similar, Accounts Payable and Accounts Receivable represent two distinct and crucial sides of your company’s finances.
-Together, they dictate your cash flow, profitability, and overall financial health.
+In the world of business finance, we often hear terms like “AP” and “AR” thrown around.
+While they sound similar, Accounts Payable and Accounts Receivable represent two distinct sides of a company’s finances.
+Together, they dictate cash flow, profitability, and overall financial health.

 Accounts Payable is your company’s IOUs.
 It represents the money your business owes to suppliers, vendors, and other third parties for goods or services received on credit.